LinpengPan/PBVS2022-Multi-modal-AVOC-Challenge-Track1/README.md

 python predict_TTA.py
 ```

-- You need to change the value of  “dataset_dir”, “checkpoint”, under the “dataset” field  in the file “./configs/sar10/shake_shake.yaml”, then you can find the results in file “.result/results.csv”。
+- You need to change the value of  “dataset_dir”, “checkpoint”, under the “test” field  in the file “./configs/sar10/shake_shake.yaml”, then you can find the results in file “.result/results.csv”。
 - You can download the trained model [here](https://drive.google.com/file/d/10eLrUocBHfiBotTtkHWFEmJxR66Fcf6j/view?usp=sharing).

 ## Acknowledge